Everything You Wanted to Know About Startup Equity and How It Works

 Founder C Marketing, sales, and business development Drives industry connections and experience to the startup 25%

 In this example, the startup equity distribution adds up to 100%, reflecting each co-founder's unique role in a new venture.
+But there are multiple options when it comes to how to split equity among co-founders.
 Once again, equity allocation should result from discussions and align with the co-founders' expectations and the startup's long-term goals.

 Employees

-The allocation of equity to employees is typically based on their role, seniority level, and salary.
+The allocation of typical equity for startup employees is based on their role, seniority level, and salary.
 These equity flows can come in different forms, including stock options, restricted stock units (RSUs), or direct ownership of equity shares.
 Nonetheless, they have to be carefully considered as there might be implications when the time for startup team scaling comes.

 Advisors

-Founders often turn to startup communities to find support and to fill knowledge gaps.
+Founders often turn to startup communities to find support from mavens, "gurus", experts, and big names in a field or industry to fill knowledge gaps.
 Advisors play a critical role in guiding teams, helping them avert common startup mistakes, offering expertise, industry insights, and valuable connections.
 In exchange for their contributions, advisors may expect to get equity in a startup at a pre-negotiated percentage.
 The equity allocated to advisors can be project-based or incorporated in a long-term advisory collaboration.

 One crucial aspect of equity distribution to advisors is the alignment of expectations.
 Startup founders should ensure clear terms for equity arrangements and specify the scope of advisory services in exchange for equity compensations.